 Traditionally newspapers and reputed TV channels have been our source of authentic and wholesome news.
 But these days with the prevalence of social media, sharing stories is increasingly becoming a favorite source of news.
 In fact, research suggests that more than half the people get their news today from social media such as Facebook, Twitter, and Google.

 Social media sites often aggregate content for us to see based on trending topics – stories that have been viewed by many others as well as based on our own past searches and analysis of our likes and dislikes.
 If you have liked kittens in the past, you may have noticed that you are seeing more news, blogs, and analysis about kittens all of a sudden…

 Effect Of Fake News

-After initial pushback, Mark Zukerberg has finally acknowledged the issue.
+After initial pushback, Mark Zuckerberg has finally acknowledged the issue.
 Among several projects that the company is considering, Facebook is trying to implement a stronger detection and verification system for false news.
-This would include warning label on fake content.
-Fake news also make a lot of profits from advertising.
+This would include a warning label on fake content.
+Fake news also makes a lot of profits from advertising.
 Google and Facebook have said they will restrict advertising profits on their network from such sites.